Civil Engineering courses for 2022

 There are huge engineering challenges to be solved over the next 50 years, such as tackling climate change, inventing creative energy solutions and renewing our infrastructure.
 We equip you with the skills needed to become a future leader in civil engineering.

 Our graduates are highly sought after by top employers, including civil engineering consultancies, utility companies, the army, public transport, power generation and supply companies.
-Starting salaries are competitive and recruiters of civil engineering graduates often look for accredited degrees.
+Starting salaries in this field are competitive and recruiters of civil engineering graduates often look for accredited degrees.

 A high proportion of our graduates progress to further study.
 Further approved training with an employer is required to gain Chartered Engineer status.